SandFrog/CS312Project2/README.md

 # Background:
 > This repo assumes you're running Linux, these instructions will not work for Microsoft Windows.
 (This guide has been tested on Ubuntu 22.04 & 24.04)

-The focus of this repo is to set up an EC2 instance through terraform, and then to use ansible to establish a Minecraft server through the EC2 instance.
+This repo sets up an EC2 instance through terraform, and then uses ansible to establish a Minecraft server through the EC2 instance.

 ```mermaid
 graph TD;